 This is purely a guideline as there are a wide variety of factors to take into account when establishing your rabbit’s required water consumption.

 Your rabbit’s diet will also play a part in how much water it consumes.
-It’s common that in rabbits that eat more dry food, they drink more water as this can absorb water increasing the need for them to drink more.
+It’s common that rabbits that eat more dry food tend to drink more water as the dry food absorbs water.

 Rabbit Water Considerations

 Our recommendation is to go for a good rabbit water bottle as your rabbit source of water.

 This is because bottles such as the Lixit SLX0670 hold a decent amount of water.
 This means you won’t need to constantly refresh the bottle the same way you would with a bowl.

 An issue with water bowls can be that they often get dirty.
 With the large surface area to drink from hay, dirt and even insects can find their way into the bowl.
 As water bottles have a snout, it’s a lot more difficult for the water to be made dirty.

 This is why we personally recommend water bottles for rabbits.
 However, every rabbit is different and if your rabbit seems to prefer drinking from a bowl then you can go with that option.
 Just remember, it’s important you make sure the water stays clean and fresh.

 If you fear that your rabbit is not drinking enough water, there can be a variety of reasons why this might be.